tkansa/FarmStand/README.md

 # FarmStand

-Creating an MVC app from scratch-ish for a Farmers Market
+Creating an MVC app from scratch-ish for a Farmers Market using EFCore